 The city’s Landmarks Preservation Commission voted on Tuesday to calendar six individual sites related to the history of the lesbian, gay, bisexual and transgender (LGBT) community in New York City.
 The proposed landmarks highlight both groups and individuals who have advanced the LGBT rights movement by providing structure for community and political support, as well as raising public awareness.
 The commission’s decision to calendar the sites comes ahead of next month’s 50th anniversary of the Stonewall uprising and NYC’s annual Pride celebration.
 LPC Chair Sarah Carroll said on Tuesday a public hearing to discuss the sites will be held June 4.

-The calendared sites include the Gay Activists Alliance Firehouse at 99 Wooster Street, the Women’s Liberation Center at 243 West 20th Street, the Lesbian, Gay, Bisexual & Transgender Community Center at 208 West 13th Street, Caffe Cino at 31 Cornelia Street, a home owned by James Baldwin at 137 West 71st Street in Manhattan and the Staten Island home Audre Lorde Residence at 207 St. Paul’s Avenue in Staten Island.
+The calendared sites include the Gay Activists Alliance Firehouse at 99 Wooster Street, the Women’s Liberation Center at 243 West 20th Street, the Lesbian, Gay, Bisexual & Transgender Community Center at 208 West 13th Street, Caffe Cino at 31 Cornelia Street, a home owned by James Baldwin at 137 West 71st Street in Manhattan and the Staten Island home of Audre Lorde at 207 St. Paul’s Avenue in Staten Island.

 The sites were proposed for landmark status based on recommendations by the NYC LGBT Historic Sites Project in a February meeting with the commission and a representative from the City Council Speaker Corey Johnson’s office.